Arbitrary Gun Power

 - This shows up in every Resident Evil game with automatic weapons.
 Even 5.56 or 7.62mm automatic rifles that should completely devastate an enemy in a single quick burst will require a good four or five seconds of concentrated fire to drop one mook, while your substantially weaker-in-real-life 9mm handguns do more damage per shot and your also much-weaker-in-real-life .357 or .44 Magnum revolver is a consistent One-Hit Kill.
-Ostensibly, this is done for the sake of gameplay balance, since if your assault rifles were as effective in-game as they are in real life, you wouldn't need to use much else.
+Ostensibly, this is done for the sake of gameplay balance, since if your assault rifles were as effective in-game as they are in real life, combined with the percentage-based ammo count the earlier games give them (RE3 lets an M4 magazine hold about ten times as many rounds as it does in real life), you wouldn't need to use much else.

-- In Uncharted 2, enemies can sometimes swallow three or four headshots from pistols and machine guns before dropping, but a hit from the magnum or the sniper rifle kills them instantly, even if you tag them in the foot.
+- In Uncharted 2: Among Thieves, enemies can sometimes swallow three or four headshots from pistols and machine guns before dropping, but a hit from the magnum or the sniper rifle kills them instantly, even if you tag them in the foot.

 - We also have the minigun mooks that can eat several rockets from the RPG, the most powerful weapon in the game (excluding the miniguns themselves, which just aren't practical).
 These rockets can kill the other mooks in one hit, but they don't really phase the minigunners.
 And later in the game, rockets kill the tank in 3-4 hits.
 Fighting just two guys will use more precious rockets then fighting a main battle tank!
 Drake calls them mutants, perhaps there's some truth to that...